-This cherry bakewell cocktail is a dessert cocktail inspired by the flavors in a cherry bakewell tart.
-Bakewell tarts are made with pastry topped with frangipane (an almond custard) and then a layer of jam.
+This Cherry Bakewell cocktail is a dessert cocktail inspired by the flavors in a Cherry Bakewell tart – pastry topped with frangipane (an almond custard) and then a layer of jam.
+I must warn you that all this deliciousness is dangerous!

-I made the original cherry bakewell tart cocktail with cherry brandy (aka kirsch or kirschwasser), cherry liqueur, and amaretto (an almond-flavored liqueur), with a almond-sugar rim.
-That original recipe is now a variation in the recipe card.
+- Make my initial recipe for this Cherry Bakewell tart cocktail with cherry brandy (aka kirsch or kirschwasser), That original recipe is now a variation in the recipe card.

 If you are using the bright red maraschinos for garnish, add a teaspoon of plain simple syrup instead.
 Feel free to omit this syrup or use more, depending on your desired level of sweetness.